Surprised By The 2019 Chevrolet Equinox

 More impressed with the Chevrolet Equinox than the Cadillac I had last week!
 Chevrolet Kelly Ferrazza Wysocki Afaf Farah

 Low and behold, the navigation screen lights up showing me not only what is front of the vehicle, but the wall on one side and the edge of the driveway on the other side.
-I have seen such screens on a few vehicles, and love them, but this one was much sharper, clearer, and presented a perfect path that I should steer the Equinox in as I descended the hill, and later, when I exited the driveway.
+I have seen such screens on a few vehicles, and love them.
+But this one was much sharper, clearer, and presented a perfect path that I should steer the Equinox in as I descended the hill, and later, when I exited the driveway.

 I would have an entire week of not needing to worry about scraping the wall nor flattening the grass on the other side.
-This is a factor that immediately endeared me to the 2019 Chevrolet Equinox.

 The surround view camera was part of a special “Confidence and Convenience” package offered on this model by Chevrolet.
 The cost of the package is what I consider a relatively attractive $2,145.
 In addition to the front and surround camera feature, it included 8-way ventilated power seats with lumbar, a heated steering wheel, auto braking and front collision alert, lane keeping assistance and departure alert, following distance indicator and adaptive cruise control, and a front pedestrian braking system.